MaximBazarov/One-Dark-Xcode/README.md

 # One Dark - Xcode Color theme

-Popular theme in two variations with Monaco and SF font
+Popular theme in two variations light and dark

 ## Setup
 ```sh